 As a lightly cushioned option, the Ski+ Light dries quickly and thermoregulates over a vast range of temperatures.
 This merino wool blend is perfect if you're looking for a little bit of comfort with the perks of lightweight performance.

 Eddy skins up the trail, pointing out potential descents for the future in quick to dry Ski+ Light.

 This sock is super cozy and comfortable.
 It offers a thin level of cushioning in all the right places.
 Find it under the foot at the site of the heel and toes.
 A unique feature that we didn't see in any other product is a slight amount of cushioning in the calf and the shin.

 A look at the internal construction of the Ski+ Light.
 It offers a light design with soft materials that are cozy against the skin and some additional padding on the calf that no other sock features (among our test group).

-Other socks like the Darn Tough Over-The-Calf Padded Light and Smartwool PhD Ski Medium don't have this additional level of padding.
 The sock is made out of 57% Merino Wool, 40% Nylon, and 3% Lycra, offering a soft to the touch feel against the skin.
 Since it dries quickly and wicks well, it can be worn all day - from the hills to bed.

 A deeper look at the padding and compression panelling that provides an exceptional overall fit.